clojurebridge-minneapolis/clojurebridgemn.org/README.md

 not comprise any subsequent pulls (by making side effects to files under git control).

+## currently just a static site

+This site is running as a static apache2 site with a DOCROOT of ```resources/public```.

+That subdirectory has been chosen to facilitate ClojureScript.

 ## future

 In the future we may update this site to use Om (ClojureScript).